cogsci13/cogsci13.github.io/_posts/2019-12-22-Similary-driven-Brain.markdown

 <figure>
 	<img src="{{ '/assets/img/sdb11.png' | prepend: site.baseurl }}" alt="">
 	<figcaption>Figure11.
-After training somatosensory circuit (barrel cortex) by stimulating mice whisker, to respond with LTP, NMDAR block reveals mGluR- and Ca2+-dependent LTP at spared column syn- apses.
+After training somatosensory circuit (barrel cortex) by stimulating mice whisker, to respond with LTP, NMDAR block reveals mGluR- and Ca2+-dependent LTP at spared column synapses.
 Refer to the text for detail descriptions.</figcaption>
 </figure>

 They removed all whiskers of mice except for one target whisker and stimulated it repetitively until it shows LTP phenomenon.
 Generally, LTP is believed to occur by NMDA receptor (NMDAR).
 But, they found that there is still LTP after blocking NMDAR by applying APV, which is an antagonist of NMDAR (B).
 This phenomenon disappeared by inclusion of BAPTA, which is a chelator of Ca2+ (C).
 That means the LTP without NMDAR needs postsynaptic Ca2+ entry.